Far-right politics in the United Kingdom: 2000s

 The National Front continued to decline, whilst Nick Griffin and the BNP grew in popularity and was one of the most successful and fastest-growing far-right parties in the twenty-first century.
 It promoted ethnic nationalism and believed that "being British is more than merely a passport," as such, it is noted by some, such as Matthew Goodwin, that this is what separates the BNP from other parties in British politics.
 However, throughout the twentieth and twenty-first century the BNP were able to established itself as an alternative for working-class voters who were angry at the "political establishment" for its ignorance towards their concerns over immigration, which allowed the BNP to have representation at a local council level throughout the mid-2000s.

-A damaging BBC documentary led to Griffin being charged with incitement to racial hatred (although he was acquitted).
-The 2006 local elections brought the BNP the most successful results of any far right party in British history.
+The 2006 local elections brought the BNP a considerable breakthrough.
 They gained 33 council seats, the second highest gain of any party at the elections; in Barking and Dagenham, they gained 12 councillor seats.
-Further success led to the party gaining local councillors in the 2002, 2003, 2004, 2006, 2007 and 2008 Local Elections.

-In the 2008 local elections, the party won a record 100 councillor seats, and a seat on the Greater London Assembly, which would prove the party's high water mark.
-At the June 2009 European Parliament Election, the BNP gained two Members of the European Parliament for Yorkshire and the Humber and North West England.
-In October 2009, BNP leader Nick Griffin was allowed on the BBC topical debate show Question Time.
-His appearance caused much controversy and the show was watched by over 8 million people.
+In the 2008 local elections, the party won a seat on the Greater London Assembly for the first time.
+In the 2009 European Parliament Election, the BNP gained two Members of the European Parliament for Yorkshire and the Humber and North West England.
+Analysing the EU elections, Ford, Goodwin, & Cutts, concluded that "aggregate research provides evidence of high correlations between support for UKIP and the extreme right BNP", due to the perception of both parties "adopt[ing] similar discourses on issues of immigration and national identity.

+In the 2009 Doncaster mayoral election, English Democrats candidate and former UKIP campaigner, Peter Davis, was elected, becoming the party's only electoral success.
+In October 2009, BNP leader Nick Griffin was invited on the BBC topical debate show Question Time.
+His appearance caused much controversy and the show was watched by almost 8 million people.